Syllabus: Fall 2013

-- Three lectures replaced by local field trips (mandatory attendance)
+- Three lectures replaced by local field trips (mandatory participation)

 - Weekly graded homeworks (Friday to Friday)

-- One thinking question appended at end of each homework
+- One thinking question at end of each homework

-- TAs will run review sessions (to be scheduled, likely in the evening)
+- Review sessions run by TAs (to be scheduled, likely in the evening)

 - Take-home mid-term examination (2+ days, open books)